Type of Journey

-Dindigul: Dindigul is an ancient city in the state of Tamil Nadu which is famous for the processing factories of Tannery and Textile.
+Dindigul: Dindigul is an ancient city in the state of Tamil Nadu which is famous for its processing factories of Tannery and Textiles.
 The ancient Rock Fort, perched on the top of the hill is the prominent attraction of this city including the famous temples in the city and the meeting point of the rivers Vaigai, Maruda, and Manjalaru.
-The mouth-watering Biryani among other South-Indian dishes is the famous delicacies to enjoy.
+The mouth-watering Biryani among other South-Indian dishes is a famous delicacy to enjoy.

 Food in Madurai:

-Apart from a plethora of street food options, you can visit any fine restaurant to try Madurai special non-vegetarian food as well as its vegetarian spread.
-Some of the things like idlis, idiyappam, the egg-rolled Koothu Parotta, the Kari Dosai, Kola Urundai (spicy meatball), prawn biryani, etc cannot be missed on.
+Apart from a plethora of street food options, you can visit any fine restaurant to try Madurai’s special non-vegetarian food as well as its vegetarian spread.
+Some of the things like idlis, idiyappam, egg-rolled Koothu Parotta, Kari Dosai, Kola Urundai (spicy meatball), prawn biryani, etc cannot be missed.
 You can visit the market that is dedicated to bananas of all kinds.
-For all those who have a sweet tooth, try out Jigarthanda, a sweet drink essentially made of milk, ice-cream and fruit gum which you can find anywhere with a different set of ingredients by each seller.
+For all those who have a sweet tooth, try out Jigarthanda, a sweet drink essentially made of milk, ice cream, and fruit gum which you can find anywhere with a different set of ingredients by each seller.

 Where to stay:

-The fascinating Madurai temples with intricate architecture, the amazing delicacies and the beauty of the surroundings make this place worth visiting.
+The fascinating Madurai temples with intricate architecture, the amazing delicacies, and the beauty of the surroundings make this place worth visiting.
 To explore the city at ease, you need a serene place to stay to enjoy a relaxing vacation.
-So, recommending you the best.
+So, recommend you the best.